frenck/spook/documentation/support.md

 Well, there is a lot more documentation on Spook to explore.
 You can find it all in the sidebar on the left.

 If you like to learn more about Spook, the [](background_and_history) and the [](faq) pages might be good starting points to find answers to your questions.
-Otherwise, the resources mentioned on top of this page are good places to get your questions answered.
+Otherwise, the resources mentioned at the top of this page are good places to get your questions answered.

 ## The documentation sucks! 😭